kalbanu/web-albanu_kongyir/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Statistical Machine Learning
-- Distributional Learning (Quantile and Expectile Regression)
+- Statistical Modeling and Inference
-- Non and Semi-Parametric Models
+- Predictive Analytics and Machine Learning
-- High-Dimensional Statistics
-- Computational Statistics and Optimization
+- Applied Statistics in Public Policy and Health
-- Causal Inference
-- Longitudinal/Panel Data Analysis
-- Survival Analysis
-- Latent Variable Modeling/SEM
+- Statistical Hypothesis Testing

 # Education to show in About widget
 education: